Which plans include this feature?

 Site Builder Dash Theme DocumentationBack to top

-Before we get started, this article is a guide to configuring the Dash theme in Checkfront's Site Builder.
+Before we start, this article guides configuring the Dash theme in Checkfront's Site Builder.

-If you haven't already done so, then we suggest you familiarize yourself with the Site Builder Knowledge Base as the theme guides do not focus on the technical aspect of configuring your website and does not cover all the sections and features you might see in the screenshots.
+If you haven't already done so, we suggest you familiarize yourself with the Site Builder Knowledge Base, as the theme guides do not focus on the technical aspect of configuring your website and do not cover all the sections and features you might see in the screenshots.
 Rather, we use this guide to look at the more theme-specific aspects of the platform.

-If the guide doesn't match with what you're experiencing in Site Builder, then please double-check the theme you're using.
+If the guide doesn't match what you're experiencing in Site Builder, please double-check your theme.